jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-billing/README.md

 - Use Private IP instead of Public IP for good savings and better network performance
 - Use same AZ for maximum savings (but you loose the high availability)

+There are three fundamental drivers of cost with AWS: compute, storage, and outbound data transfer.
+In most cases, there is no charge for inbound data transfer or data transfer between other AWS services within the same region.
+Outbound data transfer is aggregated across services and then charged at the outbound data transfer rate.

 ## Reserved Instances to Cost Optimization